Gohos322/Gene_Network_Analysis/README.md

 # Gene_Network_Analysis
-Methods to create a gene correlation network
+Methods and script to create a correlation network of RNA-seq data